kvitajin/UHPC_test/README.md

 1. Implement time measurement for all parallel regions using omp_get_wtime().
 2. Create script for run strong scalability measurement (PBS script).
 3. Evaluate strong scalability of measured regions up to 128 threads and different thread affinity (compact, scatter, balanced, none).
-4. Evaluate behaviour for domain specific parameters of your applications (project dependent, maybe none).
-(Blocking implementation for this project)
-5. Prepare charts for all measurements.
+4. Prepare charts for all measurements.

 ## STEP 6:  Presentation of your project (10%)